POET. NOVELIST. TEACHER. ACTIVIST.

 Rooster, Dog, Crow

-Nason’s forthcoming poetry collection Rooster, Dog, Crow (Frontenac House, Fall, 2018) focuses on the personal implications of the current an untenable political climate.
+Nason’s poetry collection Rooster, Dog, Crow (Frontenac House, Fall, 2018) focuses on the personal implications of the current an untenable political climate.
 Writing with animal characters is new for Jim, however, the themes they embody: freedom, wonder, hurt and wisdom, are not.

 As the publisher and owner of Tightrope Books, Jim is proud to have published over forty authors including Elizabeth Ukraintz, Marnie Woodrow, George Elliott Clarke, Michael Fraser, Kelley Aitken, Barry Dempster – writers with creative brilliance and social conscience.